 The other properties are explained in swapMoveSelector and pillarChangeMoveSelector.
+This move selector does not support phase or solver caching and step caching scales badly memory wise.

 8.2.5. tailChainSwapMoveSelector or 2-opt (chained variables only)

 A tailChain is a set of planning entities with a chained planning variable which form a last part of a chain.
 The tailChainSwapMove selects a tail chain and swaps it with the tail chain of another planning value (in a different or the same anchor chain).
 If the targeted planning value, doesn't have a tail chain, it swaps with nothing (resulting in a change like move).
 If it occurs within the same anchor chain, a partial chain reverse occurs.
 In academic papers, this is often called a 2-opt move.